-1 Anxiety 2 Defensive 3 Crisis
+4 Ametrica 2 Defensive 3 Crisis

+1 Anxiety

 Behaviour (Not an exhaustive list)

 Rocking/ Tapping Swinging on chair Head on desk Sullen Calling out Finding it hard to cooperate Inappropriate comments Failure to complete work Teasing Pushing Arguing Destroying work Running indoors Disrupting Use of inappropriate language Disrespecting school equipment Not following instructions Leaving the classroom Vandalism Physical assault Fighting Disrespectful to adults Racial abuse Bullying Leaving the classroom or school grounds without permission.

 Strategies

 Acknowledge all low level behaviours Read the body language of the child Consider you own body language Invite the child into your calm don't join them in their chaos Use child's name to engage Use reflective language "I can see that I notice I am wondering I imagine."
 Use empathy "I understand this is hard for you That must be really difficult."
 Match affect - use a low tone of voice Consider sensory regulation (deep pressure) Continue to use low level strategies if appropriate "What should you be doing now?
 "Name, command, thank you" Ask "what?" not "why?"
 Give the child 2 choices (don't make these punitive, make them choices you are happy with) Maintain high expectations and boundaries Affect language "when youI feel I need you to" Remind children of school expectations Ensure strong routines are in place Use a sensory break for the whole class Staff should use positive recognition to encourage and create a positive culture Give time and space Class reset Restorative conversation Change environment The child will be taken back to class when safe enough to engage Continue to use anxiety and defensive strategies Support and closely supervise Offer a safe space Change face All crises should be followed up with a restorative conversation with class staff/SLT

-Remind children of the natural consequence to their behaviour.
-Think reflection not reprimand Be curious If the behaviour becomes unsafe respond as if it is a crisis behaviour Support for classroom staff to recover Logical consequence Aim The purpose of these strategies is to ensure the child feels listened to heard and understood We need to make the child feel safe enough to use their words Remember that Children don't behave for systems; they communicate with people who connect, people who care.
-Find a balance of challenge and support to prevent further escalation into crisis.
-The priority in a crisis is to maintain safety and calm the situation.
-Crisis situations may involve the removal of stressors.
+Remind children of the Think reflection not reprimand Support for natural consequence to their Be curious classroom staff to behaviour.
+If the behaviour becomes unsafe recover respond as if it is a crisis behaviour Logical consequence Aim Remember that Children don't behave The priority in a The purpose of these strategies is to ensure the for systems; they communicate with crisis is to maintain child feels listened to heard people who connect, people who care. safety and calm the Find a balance of challenge and and understood situation.
+We need to make the child support to prevent further escalation Crisis situations feel safe enough to use their into crisis. may involve the removal of words stressors.